YellowMinionPlannet/Notes/Book/Inside_MSBuild_Engine/Book_Inside_MSBuild_Engine.md

     </PropertyGroup>
 </Project>
 ```
+Syntax `\\sayHi` will conduct `\sayHi` in string.

 ### Tragets and tasks

 Task is the smallest unit of work and a target is a sequential set of tasks.
+We must wrap tasks in target.

 ```xml
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">